Phylogenetic invariants: straightforward from the general Markov to equivariant models: Motivating examples

-This $G$-equivariant model corresponds to the Kimura 3-parameter model (K81 briefly) introduced in \cite{Kimura1981}.
-The group $G$ will be denoted by $K81$ in this case.

-For this model the algebraic variety is usually described in Fourier coordinates: if $p$ is a tensor in $\LL$ (understood as a column vector in the coordinates in the standard basis), consider the matrix
+For the K81 model, the algebraic variety is usually described in Fourier coordinates {with respect to $G$}: if $p$ is a tensor in $\LL$ (understood as a column vector in the coordinates in the standard basis of $\LL$), consider the matrix

-and perform the change of coordinates $\bar{p}=(H^{-1}\otimes\stackrel{n)}{\dots}\otimes H^{-1})\, p$ (note that $H^{-1}=\frac{1}{4}H$).
+and perform the change of coordinates $\bar{p}=(H^{-1}\otimes \dots\otimes H^{-1})\, p$, where $H^{-1}=\frac{1}{4}H$.
 It is well established that, using these coordinates, the ideal of the phylogenetic variety is a binomial ideal (see \cite{Evans1993}, \cite{Sturmfels2005}).
 The basis $B$ of $W$ associated to these coordinates is induced by the columns of $H$,

 Let us see what the constraints of $\LL^{K81}$ impose on $\bar{p} \in \LL$.
-If we apply the action of $g_1$ and $g_2$ to the vectors in $B$ we get
+If we apply the action of $g_1$ and $g_2$ to the vectors in {$B=\{\bar{\a},\bar{\c},\bar{\g},\bar{\t}\}$} we get

 By identifying $K81$ with the additive group $\ZZ/2\ZZ \times \ZZ/2\ZZ$ via $\a \leftrightarrow (0,0)$, $\c \leftrightarrow (0,1)$, $\g \leftrightarrow (1,0)$, $\t \leftrightarrow (1,1)$ we have the following result: